drslump/nailgun-net/README.md

   - Default: Preload assemblies in same directory and prejit methods in domain
 - Next execution uses the warmed up AppDomain

+In essence it will make any program slower, however for repeated executions the *perceived speed up* is usually considerable, although it varies from program to program.

 ## How good is it?

-The prototype shows some very good speed ups, without implementing a customized `Prepare` method in the target program the improvement is around a 20-30% for simple command line utilities.
+The prototype shows some very good speed ups, without implementing a customized `Prepare` method in the target program the improvement is around a 30-50% for simple command line utilities.

 When using a specialized `Prepare` method it shows up to a 100% speed increase for moderately complex programs, like the Boo compiler.